cewestermann/cewestermann.github.io/about.markdown

 title: About
 permalink: /about/
 ---
 Hi there!
-I'm Christian Westermann, a PhD-student in Econometrics.
+I'm Christian Westermann.
-Since starting my PhD, I've pivoted more towards the fields of Machine Learning (ML) and Data Science, as I believe there are valuable things to learn that can help push the field of Econometrics.
-While many statistical and mathematical concepts are familiar, there have been and are still tons of unfamiliar subjects and areas to learn.
-I've learned from experience that teaching really takes my understanding of a subject to another level.
-That is why I've created this website, to share my understanding of these areas and consequently improve my own learning.

-Content will mainly be about my ML-journey but I've developed a large curiosity within the field of Computer Science, so it's likely that I'll share other stuff that might deviate from the main topics.
+I'm a PhD-student in Econometrics and Machine Learning as also mentioned on the [About] page.
+I have a Masters in Economics and have been working with Machine Learning (ML) since my Bachelors thesis, which makes it about five years.
+During my PhD, I've been a teaching assistant as well as lecturer in multiple courses in statistical learning, data-driven decision making and natural language processing.

+As time passed, my interest in ML as well as Computer Science (CS) did all but diminish.
+As a consequence, I am now several feet deep into these (non-exhaustable) fields and this blog will serve as a sort of educational journal.
+I know from first-hand experience that teaching increases my own understanding of the subject manyfold which is why I've decided to share my progress.

+A quick disclaimer: I might have taught courses in ML but the topics that I post about on this blog will be largely unfamiliar to me.
+I use the posts as a way of cementing my understanding as well as share how i perceive things.
+As such, the content of this blog should not be viewed as the ground truth.
+I am learning this alongside you, so please remain critical.

+Content posted here will mainly be about topics in ML (and specifically Graph Representation Learning to begin with), but I might sneak a few unrelated posts about CS-related things that I find interesting.
+(I recently dove into Structural Interpretation of Computer Programs, but I might have to read it over a few times before I post anything, yikes.)

-I hope you enjoy! :)
+Anyway, I hope you enjoy! :)